 Another common cause of dog panting is obesity.

-When a dog is too fat, he may literally feel crushed by his weight and as such breathing is difficult, resulting in heavy panting.
+When a dog is too fat, he may literally feel crushed by his weight and as such breathing is difficult, resulting in heavy panting all the time.
 If your dog pants and if he is obese, be sure to help him lose weight!

-Dogs also tend to pant when they are anxious or under stress.
+Dogs also tend to pant excessively when they are anxious or under stress.